 Experience food filled with neighbourly love as you dig into the Nepalese thali here.
 We recommend that you try the authentic mutton or chicken thalis that come with rich meat curries (loaded with spice that aren’t at all similar to the curries from North India), rice, a portion of vegetables (usually saag), and daal along with curd, papad, achar (an authentic freshly made one to add a tangy punch) and salad.

-Fill up your tummy with Bengal’s favourite eats that are part of the mini and maxi thali at Bhojohari Manna.
+Fill up your tummy with Bengal’s favourite eats that are part of the mini and maxi thali at Bhojohari Manna in Koramangala.
 There’s luchi (puris), bhaja (vegetable), alur dom, pulav, chutneys, papads and rich and creamy Bengali mishti to tuck into.
 It really is Bengal on a plate!

 A traditional Assamese Akhaj or thali is available for feasting here.
 Aromatic Joha rice, a staple in Assam, occupies pride of place at the centre.
 Around it, you’ll find bowls of mati (black gram) dal, vegetable and herbs that have been fried, and pitika (a mash of a vegetable, usually potato, that’s done up with onion, mustard oil and chillies).